jensen/css-notes/README.md

 ## The Box Model

 There are 5 properties that contribute to the sizing and layout of an element.

 - Content: Area that contains the content.
 - Padding: The whitespace between the content and the border.
-- Border: A border around the elment.
+- Border: A border around the element.
 - Margin: The whitespace around the border.
 - Position: More on this later.